-Adding his own self-choreographed steps, Oscar Donnelly, who was just four years old at the time, performed the set dance the Kilkenny Races, in 2016, at a speed of 110 BPM (beats per minute).
+Adding his own self-choreographed steps, Oscar Donnelly, who was just four years old at the time in 2016, performed the set dance Kilkenny Races at a speed of 110 BPM (beats per minute).
 For those who aren’t quite up to speed on their Irish step dance lingo, this is extremely fast for a boy who has not even started elementary school yet.
 It’s the speed that most teenagers will attempt!

 In fact, most Irish dancers of his age are still working solely with soft shoes and do not take on the heavier hard shoes until they’re a little older, making his talent all the more remarkable.

-The video below was shared by Irish dance aficionados Fusion Fighters and has already reached almost three-quarters of a million views.
+The video below was shared by Irish dance aficionados Fusion Fighters in 2016 and has since racked up hundreds of thousands of views!